The Cast Of Friends Revealed A Secret Offscreen Romance That May Break The Internet

 The six iconic characters of '90s sitcom Friends had their fair share of crushes, kisses, and even full-blown serious relationships with each other.
 But the real-life cast has always maintained that offscreen, they're all just friends.
-However, during the highly-anticipated Friends: The Reunion on HBO Max, (spoilers ahead) the actors dropped a huge bombshell: Two of the cast members weren't always platonic.
+However, during the highly-anticipated Friends: The Reunion on Sky One, (spoilers ahead) the actors dropped a huge bombshell: Two of the cast members weren't always platonic.

 When James Corden casually asks Jennifer Aniston (Rachel), Courteney Cox (Monica), Lisa Kudrow (Phoebe), Matt LeBlanc (Joey), Matthew Perry (Chandler), and David Schwimmer (Ross) if there were any romances between them during Friends' 10-season run, many viewers will likely feel a bit of palpable secondhand embarrassment.
 Of course nothing went on — after all, even throughout the special, the cast kept repeating how much they have always felt like family.
 But then Aniston hesitates: "Well, uh...David?"